Salzburg and Surroundings

 Space in Hallstatt's well-tended graveyard was so limited that bones had only about 12 peaceful, buried years here before making way for the freshly dead.
 Many of the dug-up bones and skulls ended up in the bone chapel.
 Each of the several hundred painted skulls has been lovingly named, dated, and decorated.
 The skulls resting on Bibles are those of the town's priests.

-While the bone house is fascinating...there's more life down on the town square.
+While the bone chapel is fascinating...there's more life down on the town square.
 For generations, the traditional salt miners' band has entertained their town.
 Donate to the band, and a maiden gives you a shot of schnapps.

 Restaurant Bräugasthof, lakeside and under a grand chestnut tree, is just the place to try some of Lake Hallstatt's prized fish.
 They're cooked up fresh and simple and served with a nice Austrian dry white wine.